Skip to content

 Installing Packages#

 We recommend to install python packages in virtual environments or conda environments.
-Try to avoid installing with sytem Python, will place the package files in your home directory.
+Try to avoid installing with system Python, which will place the package files in your home directory.
 While this does work, it can be difficult to know what has been installed, and even more difficult to update or remove.
+Also, using conda will allow you to create different environments for specific software and share them with other people.
+For example, one program that you might need can have certain dependencies that conflict with the dependencies of another program.
+You can solve this by using different conda environments.
+For more information please visit our Conda Guide.

 Python Virtual Environment#